J-shiro/J-shiro.github.io/content/post/english/pwn_college/ASU_CSE_365/module5/index.md

 tcpdump -A -i eth0 'port 123'
 #-A: Print each packet (minus its link level header) in ASCII.
 Handy for capturing web pages.
 #-i: interface
+#-l: Line-based output
+#-XX: Print out the data for each package in hexadecimal and ASCII format
+#-r: read from a file
 ```

 level6: **monitor slow traffic from a remote host**